LIVE

 The Maxim’s impact was felt most brutally in the Colonial Wars of the late 19th century, where small European forces armed with Maxim guns defeated vastly larger indigenous armies.
 At the Battle of Omdurman (1898), British forces with Maxim guns killed an estimated 10,000 Sudanese warriors while suffering fewer than 50 deaths.
 The phrase “Whatever happens, we have got the Maxim gun, and they have not” captured the grotesque asymmetry of the technology.

 Then came World War I, and the Maxim (and its derivatives like the German MG 08 and the British Vickers) turned the Western Front into a killing ground.
 Machine guns in entrenched defensive positions could destroy attacking infantry at hundreds of yards.
+A single well-placed machine gun crew could hold off an entire battalion.
 The result was four years of trench warfare, millions of casualties, and a fundamental rethinking of how wars are fought.

 The Lewis Gun and BAR: Portable Firepower (WWI-WWII)